scds/Omeka-S/step3.md

 - You can add content and media to this page by following the instructions listed above.

-There are many other features in Omeka S, but these are the basic steps to creating a digital exhibit.
-If you have questions about any of these steps or additional Omeka S features proceed to the [Learn More](learn-more) page to register for our virtual drop-in session.
+**There are many other features in Omeka S, but these are the basic steps to creating a digital exhibit.
+If you have questions about any of these steps, or additional Omeka S features, proceed to the [Learn More](learn-more) page to register for our virtual drop-in session.**